MaistoV/BSpenaHPQC/doc/Experiments.md

 # Experiments
-I have conducted a `full factorial experiment 3<sup>2</sup>9`, which consists of `2 independent factors`, each with `3 levels`.
+I have conducted a `full factorial desing` 3<sup>2</sup>9, which consists of `2 independent factors`, each with `3 levels`.
 For each of the 9 combinations, were carried out `9 repetitions`, resulting in a total of 81 experiments.
 All experiments were write operations with a number of files equal to 10 and a file size of 100 MB.

 The chosen independent factors are related to the computation field and are:
 * `dfs.datanode.handler.count` : The number of server threads for the datanode, with the following levels
   * 10 (default value)